tjhickey724/SpecsGradingApp/README.md

     * Students will be able to log in and view problems.
 * To make a problem, first make a problem set (such as "Lesson 1") and then create a problem.
     * Problem sets can be visible or invisible.
-* TAs and professors can crea
+* TAs and professors can create skills, which can be attached to problems.

 <hr>